 Svetislav Pešić, alongside Spaniard Manuel Sainz, is the only person in the history of basketball to win the Euroleague (champion’s cup) as both a player and a coach.
 Pešić won his first title with Sarajevo’s Bosna in 1979 (beating Emerson Varese 96:93 in Grenoble) and his second with Barcelona in 2003 (beating Benetton 76:65 in Barcelona)

 – What he brought us from Serbia was a message for us to work hard.
-And he actually made it clear to us what hard work means.
-Sveti marked German basketball with his successes, while the title of 1993 European champions, his great successes that he later had in German basketball.
-If that was to be described in fairy-tale terms, we would say that he actually woke us from a deep sleep.
+And he made it clear to us what hard work means.
+Sveti marked German basketball with his successes, while the title of 1993 European champions, his great achievements that he later had in German basketball.
+If that were to be described in fairy-tale terms, we would say that he woke us from a deep sleep.
 Basketball received such zest among the youth, who listened to the coach carefully.
-But not only what he says, rather also what he teaches them, how to live basketball and prolong its life in Germany.
+But not only what he says, but instead also what he teaches them, how to live basketball and prolong its life in Germany.